 So how much could I get paid?

 The UK drone industry is going to grow!
 There is good money to be made by piloting drones but you need to consider the realities of daily rates before jumping into the industry.
-Depending upon skill level and drone equipment daily rates range from £350 - £1000 for a pilot.
+Depending upon skill level and drone equipment daily rates range from £350 - £700 for a pilot.
+As a drone pilot you may include a basic drone with this fee but charge extra for specialist equipment.

 How much should I expect to pay for drone pilot hire?